 Exercise and training

-Cavapoochon price and maintenance cost
+Puppy price and maintenance cost

 It depends.
-If you get a Cavapoochon puppy from a responsible breeder (that you must do), it will cost you up to £3,000 in the UK and $3500 in the US (maybe less or more depending on various factors).
-A responsible breeder takes care of its dogs and puppies and ensures the breeding of only genetically healthy dogs by testing them.
+If you get a Cavapoochon puppy from a responsible breeder (that you must do), it will cost you up to £3,000 in the UK and $4000 in the US (maybe less or more depending on various factors).
+A responsible breeder takes care of their dogs and puppies and ensures the breeding of only genetically healthy dogs by testing them.
 The Cavapoochon’s parents MUST be tested for hips, eyes, patella luxation (kneecap slip), cardiac issues, and others.
 So, to avoid expensive medical bills, get a puppy from a well-reputed Cavapoochon breeder.

-When it comes to their maintenance cost, the first year of their life may cost you more because you need to get them essential puppy supplies, vaccination costs, micro-chipping, and many others.
+When it comes to their maintenance cost, the first year of their life may cost you more because you need to get them essential puppy supplies, vaccination costs, micro-chipping, and many other expenses.
 So, we can assume that the first year of maintenance of this pup will cost you around $1000 and onwards up to $750 in the following years.

 Diet and nutrition